DBMS NotesPYQs

 FOR EACH ROW EXECUTE FUNCTION validate_gpa();

--- Audit trigger — log all deletions
+-- Example 2: Audit trigger — log every deleted student

 CREATE TABLE Student_Audit (